codeballet/mazu-webapp/README.md

 git reset --hard HEAD
 git pull
 ```
+### Preparing the `nginx.conf` file
+Make sure that the file is in a state suitable to whether you are recreating all the volumes, in which case the encryption certificates will be lost, and you have to acquire new with certbot.
+Or, if you simply are doing an update and leaving the volumes intact.
+See the comments in side the `nginx.conf` file for advice on which parts are necessary to activate / deactivate.

+## Order of actions for a simple update
+1. Stop the containers running.
+2. Pull the latest update from github.
+3. Start the app with docker compose up, specifying the production `docker-compose.prod.yml` file.
+4. Do migrations with `makemigrations` and `migrate`.
+5. Collect static files with `collectstatic`.
+6. Recreate the superuser.

 ## Notes for creation of new apps and projects
 ### Beware of ownership when creating Django projects and apps